connornishijima/AlertMe/README.md

 - Text you when a motion sensor detects something it shouldn't!
 - Quickly connect to any WiFi network, with hotspot configuration of your notification settings!
 - Send Email through the provider of your choice via SMTP! (\**Only Gmail tested so far*)
 - Send SMS through your cell phone carrier's SMS-to-Email portal!
-(Over 200 worldwide carriers support this)
+(Over 200 worldwide carriers supported)

 ----------
 # Contents